How To Do Currumbin Wildlife Sanctuary In A Single Day

 Recognise the life-saving efforts of our Oz wildlife heroes

-Currumbin Wildlife Sanctuary wouldn’t be possible without the extraordinary work of our veterinary team and volunteers at the wildlife hospital.
-These wonderful vets have dedicated their lives to rehabilitating and preserving wildlife – so why not take some time out of your busy schedule to gain some insight into daily realities?
+Currumbin Wildlife Sanctuary wouldn’t be possible without the extraordinary work of our veterinary team and volunteers at the Currumbin Wildlife Hospital.
+These wonderful vets have dedicated their lives to rehabilitating and preserving wildlife.
+Watch as the incredible vets operate on some of the over 11,000 aniamals that come through the doors every year.
 Visits are free, but you can earn some extra karma points by making a donation.

 Good news for rumbling tummies